-environment.
-Moisture generated in the house can come from many sources - people, pets, cooking, showering, fish tanks,
+The moisture generated in the house can come from many sources - people, pets, cooking, showering, fish tanks, open

-open sources of water etc. etc. Air born moisture can be produced and all this moisture which is captured in the air should
+sources of water etc. etc. Air born moisture can be produced and all this moisture which is captured in the air should be

 behind cold toilet tanks, on cold water pipes or cold surfaces such as exterior facing walls and possibly produce